dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/rop9.png)

-We now have everything we need to store bin/sh into our RDI register.
-The gadgets we will use to store bin/sh in RDI are:
+We now have everything we need to store /bin/sh into our RDI register.
+The gadgets we will use to store /bin/sh in RDI are:

     POP RDI ; or byte ptr [RAX + 0x39], cl ; ret
     POP RAX ; ret
     MOV qword ptr [RDI], RAX ; ret

-Two things to remember here: First, we have set RAX to a valid address before we use the first gadget or else we segfault (because the second instruction) and second, we have to terminate our bin/sh with a null byte to terminate our string.
+Two things to remember here:

+* First, we have set RAX to a valid address before we use the first gadget or else we segfault (because the second instruction)
+* Second, we have to terminate our /bin/sh with a null byte to terminate our string.

 To summarize what we're doing here, we set RAX to a valid address (our .bss address) then POP our .bss address into RDI and POP '/bin/sh\x00' into RAX.
 Finally we can MOV our RAX ('/bin/sh\x00') into our RDI (.bss address).